hai-h-nguyen/grasping-in-point-clouds/README.md

 - All is done in Ubuntu 16.04
 - OpenRave
 - Grasp Pose Detect (GPD) package for generating grasp poses point cloud data
+- TrajOpt

 ## Steps:
 - Camera calibration:
   - RGB calibration: [tutorial](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration)
   - Depth calibration: [jsk_pcl_ros](https://jsk-recognition.readthedocs.io/en/latest/jsk_pcl_ros/calibration.html) <br /> The depth sensor of the Asus camera has significant error (5 cm at 50 cm distance), therefore it is very important to calibrate this sensor properly.
-I detected the error when using the Aruco tag, the coordinate of the Aruco tag is 5 cm behind the point cloud data.
+I detected the error when using the Aruco tag, the coordinate of the Aruco tag is 5 cm behind the point cloud data of the tag.
 After calibration, the distance is about 1 cm which is sufficiently good enough.
 The above package tried to align depth estimation from RGB images and the depth output from the sensor.
 It can be installed through ```apt-get install```.

   ![Depth after calibration](https://github.com/hhn1n15/GraspingInPointCloud/blob/master/images/after_calibration_2.png)